 What can you do?

-If you’re aged between 19 and 60, some lifestyle patterns can really protect your eyes from stress and injury.
-Let's call these modifiable risks: that means you can reduce the risk to your eyes if you choose!
+Our independent opticians Bristol store recommends anyone aged between 19 and 60 assess their lifestyle patterns to protect the eyes from stress and injury.
+These patterns are modifiable risks: that means you can reduce the risk to your eyes if you choose!

 You should ensure you eat enough fruit and vegetables each day.
 Choosing foods rich in antioxidants like leafy green vegetables and fish can also help your eyes.

 Smoking exposes your eyes to high levels of noxious chemicals and can increase the risk of age-related macular degeneration (AMD) and cataracts.

 Regular exercise improves circulation, increases oxygen levels to the eyes and aids the removal of toxins.
 As vision is often connected to general health it makes sense to maintain fitness levels.

 Protect your eyes from harmful ultraviolet (UV) rays when outdoors.
 This is essential, especially in hot, sunny weather.
 Make sure you choose sunglasses with UVA and UVB protection confirmed to block both forms of ultraviolet rays.

 For adults between 19 and 40, eye checks should be every 2 years.
 However, if you’re more at risk of eye disease due to family history or other health conditions, attend more frequently than this.